mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-intellectualPropertyGuide.md

 * Design Patent -> 14 years

-* Copyright -> automaticaly when you make a permanent work.
+* Copyright -> automatically when you make a permanent work.
 Life of author +70 years 95 years from publication if no author

 * Trade Secret

 ###Trademark
 * word, symbol, logo, design, slogan -> in the context of the trademark
 * Valid for the amount of time that the trademark is used.
 If the trademark becomes standard use, the trademark is lost.
-* Litigation based on likelyhood of conclusion, exceptions for parody
+* Litigation based on likelihood of conclusion, exceptions for parody

 ###Patent: